 - May 1 for Fall semester

-- Final & International Student Orientation Fall 2019: August 26
+- Final & International Student Orientation (Mandatory) Fall 2019: August 26

-- Final & International Student Orientation Spring 2020: January 16
+- Final & International Student Orientation (Mandatory) Spring 2020: January 16

-- Final & International Student Orientation Fall 2020: August 24*
+- Final & International Student Orientation (Mandatory) Fall 2020: August 24*

 FRESHMEN Welcome Week Programs are scheduled for the few days before classes begin.
 A combination of mandatory and optional programs are offered.
 Mandatory programs are for both Residential and Commuting Students.
 Student's over the age of 25 will receive an invitation to an abridged welcome program taking place during the first week of class.

 For questions regarding Orientation dates, please contact the Office of Admissions at 609-652-4261 or toll-free at 1-866-772-2885.